ktorio/ktor-documentation/topics/compression.md

 <include from="lib.topic" element-id="native_server_not_supported"/>
 </tldr>

-Ktor provides the capability to compress [outgoing content](responses.md) by using the [Compression](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-compression/io.ktor.server.plugins.compression/-compression.html) plugin.
+Ktor provides the capability to compress response body and decompress request body by using the [Compression](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-compression/io.ktor.server.plugins.compression/-compression.html) plugin.
 You can use different compression algorithms, including `gzip` and `deflate`, specify the required conditions for compressing data (such as a content type or response size), or even compress data based on specific request parameters.

 > To learn how to serve pre-compressed static files in Ktor, see [](Serving_Static_Content.md#precompressed).